skeeto/skeeto.github.com/_posts/2020-05-24-Latency-in-Asynchronous-Python.markdown

 If you read carefully you might have noticed the queue's maximum size is set to 1: not much of a "queue"!
-[Go][go] developers will recognize this as an *unbuffered channel*, the default and most common kind of channel.
-So it's more a synchronized meeting point between producer (`put()`) and consumer (`get()`).
+[Go][go] developers will recognize this as being (nearly) an *unbuffered channel*, the default and most common kind of channel.
+So it's more a synchronized rendezvous between producer (`put()`) and consumer (`get()`).
 The producer waits at the queue with a job until a task is free to come take it.
 A task waits at the queue until a producer arrives with a job for it.

     heartbeat delay = 0.001s
     heartbeat delay = 0.001s